 Implement simplified workflows.

 By reducing your team’s touchpoints in your e-discovery platform to the ones that matter most, you can ensure you are taking a focused approach to your review work and minimizing distractions.
-With the growing demands on your team, why not spend more time on the activities that move your business forward rather than on time consuming administrative processes?
+With the growing demands on your team, why not spend more time on the activities that move your business forward rather than on time-consuming administrative processes?
 Automation helps to take some of the drudgery away.

 Understand the facts of a case more quickly.

 Getting to the truth of a matter sooner gives you the clearest picture of the risks and facts, enabling your team to make the most informed decisions possible.
 Analyzing data based on concept—rather than just named terms—circumvents the problem of not knowing what you don’t know and can even help you uncover nuances in your data, such as code words and other phrases you may have otherwise missed.
-With this approach, you can attain a more straightforward and complete understanding of increasingly complex matters and strategize accordingly.
+With this approach, you can use AI to attain a more straightforward and complete understanding of increasingly complex matters and strategize accordingly.

 Reduce data volumes.

-You can automatically weed out repeated, non-relevant content with spam and disclaimer removal, de-duplication, and similar options using analytics.
+You can automatically weed out repetitive, non-relevant content with spam and disclaimer removal, de-duplication, and similar options using analytics.
 By cutting through enormous amounts of likely irrelevant data in this way, you can home in on what is truly insightful to a matter and dramatically cull data volumes.
-This reduction will pay huge dividends by quantitative measures—from reduced storage and processing to much shorter review time—and the benefits become increasingly apparent as work moves downstream.
+This reduction will pay huge dividends by quantitative measures—from reduced storage and processing to much shorter review times—and the benefits become increasingly apparent as work moves downstream.

 Reduce opportunities for human error.